 Where to Purchase a Day Pass, Rent Gear, or Take Lessons

-Dakota Ridge is a user pay system.
-Both day and season passes can be purchased at the Sechelt Aquatic Centre or at the Gibsons & Area Community Centre.
-Day passes can also be purchased at the Dakota Ridge trailhead once the season begins (exact cash fee amount required), or at Alpha Adventures and Trail Bay Source for Sports in Sechelt.
+Dakota Ridge is on a user pay system.
+Season passes can be purchased at the Sechelt Aquatic Centre or at the Gibsons & Area Community Centre.
+Day passes can also be purchased at the Dakota Ridge trailhead once the season begins (exact cash fee amount required), or at Alpha Adventures in Sechelt.

-Rentals, lessons and guided tours for Dakota Ridge (ski and snowshoe) are offered by Alpha Adventures, conveniently located right at the base of the road in Wilson Creek.
-Sledding is included with ski or snowshoe tickets, but if you're not planning to use any of the other trails, you can also pay $6 (cash fee at the trailhead) for the use of the parking lot.
+Rentals, lessons and guided tours for Dakota Ridge (ski and snowshoe) are offered by Alpha Adventures, conveniently located right at the base of the road in Wilson Creek (Sechelt).
+Sledding is included with ski or snowshoe tickets, but if you're not planning to use the trails, you'll need to pay $6 (cash fee at the trailhead) for the use of the parking lot.
+The fee goes towards the cost of road snowplowing and maintenance of the sledding area.

 Find where to rent gear on the Sunshine Coast here.